 So you are planning a trip to Disney and now you need to figure out where you want to stay.
 Sometimes it can be daunting when trying to pick the best resort.
 But don’t worry, I have the answers to your questions throughout this area of the website.
 That way you can make the best decisions on which Disney World Resorts might be best for you and your family.

 Should I Stay At A Disney World Resort?

 This is one of the most asked questions… Should I stay on property or off?
 There are a few things to think about when making that decision.
 Are you traveling with kids?
 If so, then you might want to look for a Disney resort that is best for smaller children.

 Are you only going to Disney while in Orlando?
 If so staying on property may be best.
 If you are going to Disney and other surrounding attractions then staying off property may be easier for you.

-There are also other amenities that you can take advantage of when staying at a Disney World resort.
+There are special amenities that you can take advantage of when staying at a Disney World resort.
 For example, resorts like Disney’s Grand Floridian have some of the best spa’s you can find on Disney property.